giacomofiu/D2Resurrected-AttackRatingBoost/README.md

 Go in your D2Resurrected installation directory and create (if it doesn't exist) directory "mods".

-Copy "arboost" directory previously downloaded (with all its content) into "mods" directory.
+Extract from zip file previously downloaded and copy "arboost" directory (with all its content) into "mods" directory.

 Open Diablo 2 Resurrected launcher, go to game settings, check "Additional command line arguments", at the end of your existing arguments (if any) add a white space and write "-mod arboost -txt" without quotes (if there are no arguments white space at the beginning is not needed).